What Are Local Services Ads?

 - Melissa Hough, Bookkeeper and LSA Manager for Flager & Associates, PC:

 Melissa manages the LSA dashboard for a personal injury law firm in Bensalem, PA, and likes being able to track the firm’s cases that come from Google.
 In the past, clients have said that they found the firm on Google, and that’s where the paper trail would end.
 Now, they have confirmation that not only did they come from Google, but when exactly that call came in.
 “You can add notes to see where they came from and what kind of case it is.
 You can dispute charges pretty easily.
 If they call for something we do not advertise for, I can dispute it, and it often gets approved.”
 With pros come cons, and when it comes to personal injury law, “The choices it gives for whether we have a case or not don’t exactly match up with how we do business.”

 Personally, I’m a fan of the platform, and a few of our clients are taking advantage of the real estate these ads occupy in the SERPS.
-As with any other service, success is never guaranteed, and we have had clients that have since stopped running the ads.
+As with any other service, success is never guaranteed, and we have had clients who have since stopped running the ads.
 The truth is, as Google continues to incorporate more paid advertising options into search, it becomes increasingly difficult and sometimes detrimental to opt out of these new services.
 If you happen to be in an industry where Local Service Ads are not yet available, you need not worry.
 However, if the option presents itself and you have the additional ad budget, don’t wait.
 Local Service Ads have really only been utilized by the masses for the better part of the last year, so you can still get in while it’s unknown to many of your competitors.